feincms/feincms3/docs/index.rst

 - Various utilities (**shortcuts** and **template tags**).
 - A **renderer** and associated template tags if you don't want to use django-content-editor_'s ``PluginRenderer``.
+- A **admin** class for show the tree hierarchy with helpers for moving nodes to other places in the forest.

 Please note that there exist only abstract model classes in feincms3 and its dependencies.
 The concrete class (for example, the page model and